lttng/lttng-docs/contents/understanding-lttng/core-concepts/domain.md

 A tracing _domain_ is the official term the LTTng project uses to designate a tracer category.

-There are currently four known domains:
+There are currently five known domains:

   * Linux kernel
   * user space
   * `java.util.logging` (JUL)
   * log4j
+  * Python (2 and 3 are supported)

 Different tracers expose common features in their own interfaces, but, from a user's perspective, you still need to target a specific type of